Guide

 The formula is:

-Current ratio = Current assets divided by current liabilities.
+Current ratio = divided by .

 Current assets are those that can be converted into cash or used up within 12 months.
 This includes cash, accounts receivable, and inventory.
 Current liabilities are debts that should be paid within 12 months.
 This includes accounts payable, short-term loans, and payroll.